totalspectrum/spin2cpp/doc/basic.md

 This second form of `open` is only useful after a `mount` call is used to establish a file system.

+Note that file data is buffered internally, and may not actually be written to the disk until `close` is called for the file; if `close` is never called then the data may never be written.

 #### Error Handling

 The `open` command will throw an integer error corresponding to one of the error numbers in the C `errno.h` header file.
 This may be caught using the usual `try` / `catch` paradigm.
 Alternatively, if no `try` / `catch` block is in effect, the error may be checked with `_geterr()`.